Fontys-engineering/smart-scan/readme.md

 **This project is no longer in active development.**

 **A release CLI application and library version is available to download.**
+**A Rhino plug-in implementation using the smart scan service can be found at https://github.com/eduardcazacu/smart-scan-rhino**

 ## Folder Structure:
 1. Root